theupdateframework/python-tuf/tuf/README-developer-tools.md

 creating it using the [add\_verification\_key()](#adding_a_key_to_a_delegation) method.

-### Restricted Paths
+### Delegated Paths

 By default, a delegated role is permitted to add and modify targets anywhere in the Project's targets directory.
-We can assign restricted paths to a delegated role to limit this permission.
+We can delegate trust of paths to a role to limit this permission.

 ```
->>> project.add_restricted_paths(["restricted/filepath"], "newrole")
+>>> project.add_paths(["delegated/filepath"], "newrole")
 ```

-This will prevent the delegated role from signing targets whose local filepaths do not begin with "restricted/filepath".
-We can assign several restricted filepaths to a role by adding them to the list in the first parameter, or by invoking the method again.
-A role with multiple restricted paths can add targets to any of them.
+This will prevent the delegated role from signing targets whose local filepaths do not begin with "delegated/filepath".
+We can delegate several filepaths to a role by adding them to the list in the first parameter, or by invoking the method again.
+A role with multiple delegated paths can add targets to any of them.

 Note that this method is invoked from the parent role (in this case, the Project) and takes the delegated role name as an argument.